COTC-Header-1600-x-800_crop 5_00000_crop

 Film and TV characters almost invariably depict real human problems with startling accuracy.

 Like you, I’m drawn to film and TV characters because they almost invariably depict real human problems with startling accuracy.
-Much of what I see and think about in my work is right there on the screen.
-If we look deeply into these character’s psyches, they have much to teach us about ourselves and those we know and love.
+Much of what I see and think about in my work is on the screen.
+If we look deeply into the psyches of these characters, they have much to teach us about ourselves and those we know and love.

-Just like Anakin Skywalker, we watch other characters struggling with difficult pasts and we see something of our own feelings and reactions that we couldn’t see before.
+Like Anakin Skywalker, we watch characters struggling with difficult pasts and we see something of our feelings and reactions that we couldn’t see before.
 We watch love situations that don’t work.
-Are sad for our own losses and have a chance to understand more deeply what we feel.
+Feel sad for their (and our) losses and understand more deeply what we feel.

 What We Search For & Question Through Film